 This report gives a one-year snapshot of New York City schools’ efforts to reverse rates of early chronic absences in the early grades as well as strategies on how to improve supports for children and families.

-- All Together Now: Sharing Responsibility for the Whole Child
+- All Together Now: Sharing Responsibility for the Whole Child ( PDF)

 Martin Blank and Amy Berg (July 2006)

 This paper provides a rationale for why schools and communities must work together.
 Association for Supervision and Curriculum Development.

 - Community Based Learning: Engaging Students for Success and Citizenship

 This report highlights the values of the community-based learning approach to improving academic outcomes, including test scores, attendance rates, and graduation rates, as well as civic, moral, personal, social, and work-related outcomes.
 Community Schools.